 This is because weight training builds muscle, and muscle burns more than fat as you carry out day-to-day tasks.
 In short, the greater your muscle:fat ratio, the more calories you burn even when you are standing still.

-That's important because as well as varying the type of exercise you do, you should also vary the intensity with which you work out.
-That way, in any given week, and within any given workout, you exercise both aerobically (a little out of breath but not gasping) and anaerobically (going flat out, like when running for a bus, or away from Piers Morgan).
+In any given week, and within any given workout, you should exercise both aerobically (a little out of breath but not gasping) and anaerobically (going flat out, like when running for a bus).

 Aerobic exercise needs oxygen to give muscles energy and generally requires moderate exertion.
 Examples include gentler running, cycling and swimming.